-- 1. Objective Test - a.
-The written exam will consist of 50 multiple choice questions based on material from "Principles of Food Science".
+- Objective Test - The written exam will consist of 50 multiple choice questions from the past 5 years of available national CDE general knowledge exams

+(Adopted 2024, reference General Rules, Procedures, Item 20) - "Principles of Food Science".
 4th edition.
 2015.
 Janet Ward and Larry Ward.
-The Goodheart-Willcox Company, INC. (Adopted 2020) i.
+The Goodheart-Willcox Company, INC. (Adopted 2020) - i.
 Odd years (ex: 2021) Chapters 1-12 (Units 1-3) - ii.
-Gud years (ex.
-2021) Chapters 1-12 (Units 1-5) - ii.
-Even years (ex: 2022) Chapters 13-25 (Units 4-7) - Team members will work individually to answer each of the 50 questions.
+Even years (ex: 2022) Chapters 13-25 (Units 4-7) - b.
+Team members will work individually to answer each of the 50 questions.
 Each person will have 60 minutes to complete the examination.
 Each question will be worth two points, for a total of 100 points.

-- 2. Practicum Each team member will complete all parts of both practicums. - a.
-Food Safety and Quality Practicum- 75 points - i.
-Customer Inquiry- Each participant will be given five scenarios representing general consumer inquiries.
+- 2. Practicum Each team member will complete all parts of practicums. - a.
+Food Safety and Quality Practicum- 75 points - Customer Inquiry- Each participant will be given five scenarios representing general consumer inquiries.
 Participants must determine if the consumer inquiry reflects a quality or safety issue and determine if it is a biological, chemical or physical concern or hazard.
-(25 points) - Math Problem Solving Practicum (25 points) Participants will answer a series of five mathematical calculations based on common food science themes.
+(25 points) - ii.
+Math Problem Solving Practicum (25 points) Participants will answer a series of five mathematical calculations based on common food science themes.
 Questions may include nutrition calculations, ingredient quantity, cost-benefit estimation of cost/margin of goods sold, conversions, processing conditions, etc. Each question will be in multiple choice format and worth 5 points each.
 The practicum will utilize the USDA Food Safety Inspection Service Processing Inspectors' Calculations Handbook (revised 1995) as the resource for the development of problem-solving problems relating to the following sections: Conversions (e.g., metric, US equivalents, grams, ounces, percent, ppm, Celsius, Fahrenheit); Pearson's Square; Percent of an ingredient in a formula; Yield; Shrink loss; Volume of a container; Calorie calculations; Total energy calculations.
-The resource can be found at this link: https://fsis.usda.gov/sites/default/files/media_file/2020-07/7620.3.pdf - iii.
+The resource can be found at this link: htpps://fsis.usda.gov/sites/default/files/media_file/2020-07/7620.3.pdf - iii.
 Product Specification Compliance Practicum (25 points) Students will be given sample sets (actual products and/or data sets) and will be responsible for determining compliance with the provided specification requirements.
 This may include, but is not limited to: determining if the products are within the net weight standards, product sizing requirements, pH, color analysis, viscosity measurement, fill level tolerances, packaging specification compliance, etc. Five questions will be asked regarding potential compliance violations presented within the sample set.
 Each question will be in multiple choice format and worth 5 points each.
-Adopted 2024

-3. Sensory Evaluation Practicum- 65 points

-- Triangle Tests- Three different triangle tests will be conducted.
+Adopted 2024 - 3.
+Sensory Evaluation Practicum- 65 points - i.
+Triangle Tests- Three different triangle tests will be conducted.
 Participants are expected to identify the different samples through flavor, aroma, visual cues and/or textural differences.
 Answers will be given on the sheet provided.
 No list will be provided for this segment of the practicum.
 Each test is worth five points.
-(15 points) - Aromas- Each participant will be asked to identify 10 different aromas from vials provided at each station and record the answer on the sheet provided.
+(15 points) - ii.
+Aromas- Each participant will be asked to identify 10 different aromas from vials provided at each station and record the answer on the sheet provided.
 The National FFA list of aromas will be used for this event.
 Each sample is worth five points.
 (50 points)